 If you are like most people, you lead a fully-scheduled life, with barely enough time to eat, much less cook, well-balanced meals.
-There is a good chance that you find yourself in a fast-food drive-thru at least once a day, if not more, to eat meals that are ordered not by name, but with a number, with no fruit or vegetable in sight- besides the occasional lettuce and tomato found in burgers.
+There is a good chance that you find yourself in a fast-food drive-thru at least once a day, if not more, to eat meals that are ordered not by name, but with a number, with no fruits or vegetables in sight- besides the occasional lettuce and tomato found in burgers.
 It is time to make a permanent lifestyle change.

 However, if you developed unhealthy eating habits- filled with innutritious foods and have found yourself experiencing the unwanted consequences of poor eating and lifestyle habits, it is not too late to educate yourself on the importance of eating a nutritious/well-balanced diet, change those bad eating habits, and get on the road to weight loss as well as an overall, healthier you!